-Kingdown School has operated a House System since September 2006 when it also introduced vertical tutor groups.
-The vertical tutoring system places students from each year (7 to 13) in the same tutor group.
+Kingdown School operates a House System with vertical tutor groups.
+The vertical tutoring system places students from Year 7 to Year 11 in the same tutor group.
+In the Sixth Form, students receive dedicated Sixth Form Tutors alongside being part of their house.

 How does the house system work?